BxB Logo "BxBChan" Polyphase Filter Bank Channelizer

 Conclusions

-The BxBChan is an excellent Polyphase Digital Channelizer, and although extensive comparisons haven't been done, it's believed that it provides higher numerical performance, lower power, lower resource utilization, and higher clock speeds than other options.
-It is unmatched in supported features that are enablers for some designs and also speed development.
+The BxBChan is an excellent Polyphase Digital Channelizer.
+It provides higher numerical performance, lower power, lower resource utilization, and higher clock speeds than other options that you would have to build yourself.
+It is unmatched in supported features.
 It is cross-platform, supporting both Xilinx and Altera FPGAs, with a path into ASICs.

 Links